JuliaMath/Roots.jl/docs/src/roots.md

 ```

 An `init_state` method can be used by some methods to add more detail to the basic state object.
-Here it starts the old value, `c` off as `a` as a means to ensure an initial bisection step.
+Here it starts the old value, `c`, off as `a` as a means to ensure an initial bisection step.

 ```julia
 julia> function init_state(::Chandrapatla, F, x₀, x₁, fx₀, fx₁)